 This is exactly what the initial screening session is designed for!
 You can meet with Dr. Melodie to discuss your current life context and concerns.
 During this session, she will take care to note any "flags" that align with experiences of neurodivergence and give you an honest opinion as to the likelihood that you might receive a diagnosis if you were to pursue a full assessment.
 You can also use this time together to discuss the pros and cons of pursuing the assessment.

-The initial session screening is priced at $390 for a 90-minute session, and is deducted from the total assessment rate should you decide to move forward with the assessment.
+The initial session screening is priced at $450 for a 90-minute session, and is deducted from the total assessment rate should you decide to move forward with the assessment.

-Screening - An initial session is spent collecting information about the way your life looks currently, identifying areas to be explored in depth in later sessions.
+Screening session - An initial session is spent collecting information about the way your life looks currently, identifying areas to be explored in depth in later sessions.
 At the end of the screening session, we will give you an opinion as to whether an in-depth neurodiversity assessment might be warranted or not.
+The initial session screening is priced at $450 for a 90-minute session, and is deducted from the total assessment rate should you decide to move forward with the assessment.

 Interviewing - We will talk in detail about your history and experiences in various facets of your life.
 Our assessment leans most heavily on these interviews, as our goal is to understand your inner world as best as we can.
 Interviewing typically takes place over a few sessions.